LiamKettle/website/content/project/airbnb-algorithm/index.md

 > "They sent me photos of where to find the key.
 I have to walk out from the apartment, turn right, find a tree, and the key lock is under the tree.
 What would happen if someone decided to cut that tree? or if there was a storm or something?"

-# something about fireplace?
+# Practical Recommendations

-# Recommendations
+* Enhance understanding of Airbnb specific terms such as Superhost and Airbnb Plus.
-* Enhance understanding of Airbnb specific terms such as **Superhost** and **Airbnb Plus**.
+* Add a "general vibe" of reviews.
-* Add a "general vibe" of reviews
+* Restructure what listing characteristics users can filter by:
-* Enhance visibility of potential in-person host interactions
++ Enhance visibility of potential in-person host interactions.
-* Restructure what listing characteristics users can filter by
++ Differentiate physical and digital self check-ins.

 # Reflection